peter-kuchel/cli-tools/README.md

 make
 ```
 will create all of the tools inside of a directory named bin.
+Tools can be build individually by inspecting the makefile.

-Usage of all tools can be seen with the flag: -help
+Usage of all tools should be seen with the flag: -help or -h , or by running the binary with no input.